charlehsin/charlehsin.github.io/_pages/about.md

 permalink: /about/
 ---

-Originally from Taiwan, Chih-fan graduated from the Univesity of Michigan with a Ph.D in year 2006 and has been at Oregon after that to work as a software engineer.
+Originally from Taiwan, Chih-fan graduated from the University of Michigan with a Ph.D in year 2006 and has been at Oregon after that to work as a software engineer.

 With such a diverse background, Chih-fan loves to try new things, especially new food, and also loves to travel.
 This is a blog to talk about coding, travel, and food.